-The Series 2016 Bonds have an initial offering price in excess of their principal amount.
-An initial purchaser with an initial adjusted basis in a Series 2016 Bond in excess of its principal amount will have amortizable bond premium which is not deductible from gross income for federal income tax purposes.
-The amount of amortizable bond premium for a taxable year is determined actuarially on a constant interest rate basis over the term of each Series 2016 Bond based on the purchaser's yield to maturity.
-For purposes of determining gain or loss on the sale or other disposition of a Series 2016 Bond, an initial purchaser who acquires such obligation with an amortizable bond premium is required to decrease such purchaser's adjusted basis in such Series 2016 Bond annually by the amount of amortizable bond premium for the taxable year.
-As a result of the tax cost reduction requirements of the Code relating to amortization of bond premium, under certain circumstances, an initial owner of the Series 2016 Bonds may realize a taxable gain upon disposition of the Series 2016 Bonds even though they are sold or redeemed for an amount equal to such owner's original cost of acquiring such Series 2016 Bonds.
-Owners of the Series 2016 Bonds are advised that they should consult with their own advisors with respect to the tax consequences of owning such bonds.
+The Series 2018A Bonds maturing on June 1, 2036 and June 1, 2041 ("Premium Bonds") have an initial offering price in excess of their principal amount.
+An initial purchaser with an initial adjusted basis in a Premium Bond in excess of its principal amount will have amortizable bond premium which is not deductible from gross income for federal income tax purposes.
+The amount of amortizable bond premium for a taxable year is determined actuarially on a constant interest rate basis over the term of each Premium Bond based on the purchaser's yield to maturity.
+For purposes of determining gain or loss on the sale or other disposition of a Premium Bond, an initial purchaser who acquires such obligation with an amortizable bond premium is required to decrease such purchaser's adjusted basis in such Premium Bond annually by the amount of amortizable bond premium for the taxable year.
+As a result of the tax cost reduction requirements of the Code relating to amortization of bond premium, under certain circumstances, an initial owner of the Premium Bonds may realize a taxable gain upon disposition of the Premium Bonds even though they are sold or redeemed for an amount equal to such owner's original cost of acquiring such Premium Bonds.
+Owners of the Premium Bonds are advised that they should consult with their own advisors with respect to the tax consequences of owning such bonds.

-The Code establishes certain requirements that must be met at and subsequent to the issuance and delivery of the Series 2016 Bonds in order that interest on the Series 2016 Bonds be and remain excluded from gross income for federal income tax purposes, pursuant to Section 103 of the Code.
-These continuing requirements include certain restrictions and prohibitions on the use of the proceeds of the Series 2016 Bonds and the facilities financed by the Series 2016 Bonds, restrictions on the investment of proceeds and other amounts and the rebate to the United States of certain earnings in respect of such investments.
-Failure to comply with such continuing requirements may cause the interest on the Series 2016 Bonds to be included in gross income for federal income tax purposes retroactive to the date of issue of the Series 2016 Bonds, irrespective of the date on which such noncompliance occurs.
-In the General Resolution, the Supplemental Resolutions and the Tax Certificate as to Arbitrage and the Provisions of Sections 103 and 141-150 of the Internal Revenue Code of 1986 (the "Tax Certificate"), the Authority has covenanted to comply with certain procedures, and has made certain representations and certifications, designed to assure compliance with the requirements of the Code.
+The Code establishes certain requirements that must be met at and subsequent to the issuance and delivery of the Series 2018A Bonds in order that interest on the Series 2018A Bonds be and remain excluded from gross income for federal income tax purposes, pursuant to Section 103 of the Code.
+These continuing requirements include certain restrictions and prohibitions on the use of the proceeds of the Series 2018A Bonds and the facilities financed by the Series 2018A Bonds, restrictions on the investment of proceeds and other amounts and the rebate to the United States of certain earnings in respect of such investments.
+Failure to comply with such continuing requirements may cause the interest on the Series 2018A Bonds to be included in gross income for federal income tax purposes retroactive to the date of issue of the Series 2018A Bonds, irrespective of the date on which such noncompliance occurs.
+In the General Resolution, the Supplemental Resolution and the Tax Certificate as to Arbitrage and the Provisions of Sections 103 and 141-150 of the Internal Revenue Code of 1986 (the "Tax Certificate"), the Authority has covenanted to comply with certain procedures, and has made certain representations and certifications, designed to assure compliance with the requirements of the Code.
 The opinion of Bond Counsel described in the preceding paragraph is made in reliance upon, and assumes continuing compliance with, such covenants and procedures and the continuing accuracy, in all material respects, of such representations and certifications.

-Bond Counsel expresses no opinion regarding any other federal income tax consequences related to the ownership or disposition of, or the receipt or accrual of interest on, the Series 2016 Bonds.
+Bond Counsel expresses no opinion regarding any other federal income tax consequences related to the ownership or disposition of, or the receipt or accrual of interest on, the Series 2018A Bonds.
 The proposed form of opinion of Bond Counsel is attached to hereto as Appendix C.